TamasSomi/productiveapp-ui/README.md

 The objective of the page is that people are able to create tasks with deadline so it can help to manage the dayli tasks.
 The site allows people to add notes to the tasks so they can use notes like labels and they can add images as well.
-Those could be motivational or something else they would like to add.
+These could be motivational or something else they would like to add.

 ## Target Audiance ##